-This community consultation indicates that additional significant cultural resources, namely streams and watersheds as well as the Hulē'ia National Wildlife Refuge near and downstream from the Project area, have not been adequately documented and assessed for their ecological relationship with natural and cultural resources within and near the Project area.
-The study area and environs, in particular the lo'i, kula or lands in valley bottoms in this particular context, rivers, streams and Nāwiliwili Bay, has a long history of use by Kānaka Maoli (Native Hawaiians) and other kama'āina groups for a variety of past and present cultural activities and gathering practices.
-Participants consulted reveal their knowledge of these practices and resources.

-At least two community contacts, Mr. Pereira, and Mr. Chun, discuss fishing, gathering 'opihi (limpets) and limu (seaweed, algae) in Nāwiliwili Bay, and crabbing along Hulē'ia River which still continue today among residents of the area.
-Both participants discuss spear and throw-net fishing which for Mr. Pereira consisted in part of catching akule (big-eye scad), manini (convict tang), and squid using his own throw net which he creates and sells to others.
-Several participants (Mr. Robert White, Mr. Pereira and Mr. Chun) narrate he'enalu (surfing) practices and associated mo'olelo in the past and in the present.
-At least two participants note the abundance of freshwater resources and the watershed near the Project area and highlight the ecological relationship of natural and cultural resources within or near the Project area.
+Previous interviews for the KCC project adjacent to the present project area for Island School indicate the study area and environs, in particular the lo'i, kula or lands in valley bottoms in this particular context, rivers, streams and Nāwiliwili Bay, have a long history of use by Kānaka Maoli (Native Hawaiians) and other kama'āina groups for a variety of past and present cultural activities and gathering practices.
+Mr. Pereira, and Mr. Chun discussed in previous interviews fishing, gathering 'opihi (limpets) and limu (seaweed, algae) in Nāwiliwili Bay, and crabbing along Hulē'ia River which still continue today among residents of the area.
+They discussed spear and throw-net fishing which for Mr. Pereira consisted in part of catching akule (big-eye scad), manini (convict tang), and squid using his own throw net which he created and makes for sale to others.
+Several previous interviewees shared he'enalu (surfing) practices and associated mo'olelo in the past and in the present.
+At least two participants in previous interviews noted the abundance of freshwater resources and the watershed near the project area and highlighted the ecological relationship of natural and cultural resources within or near the project area.

-Participants also relate mo'olelo about the practice of hukilau (fish with the seine), the origin of the name "Puhi" which is connected to the cave of a shark god in Ha'ikū, as well as the presence of spirits in the Project area in the form of fireballs.
-At least five participants relate the gathering of plants such as bamboo shoots, papaya, mangoes, passionfruit, guava and pepeiao (cloud ear fungus) in the Project area along with the catching of crayfish, 'o'opu, and frogs in the irrigation ditches and reservoirs while at least two community contacts related about the hunting of pheasants and wild boars.
-Participants also discuss burials and note the existence of a historic cemetery surrounded by the Project area, and another cemetery nearby.
-Many participants stress the importance of respecting and sharing resources with one another, the ecological relationship that shapes natural and cultural resources, and the need to keep the ecological balance by keeping contaminants away from the watershed upon which the Project area is built to ensure a healthy environment for Nāwiliwili Bay and the wildlife refuge area downstream of the Project area.
+Mo'olelo from earlier interviews discussed the practice of hukilau (fish with the seine), the origin of the name "Puhi" which is connected to the cave of a shark god in Ha'ikū, as well as the presence of spirits in the project area in the form of fireballs.
+The gathering of plants such as bamboo shoots, papaya, mangoes, passionfruit, guava, and pepeiao (cloud ear fungus) in the vicinity of the project area along with catching crayfish, 'o'opu, and frogs in the irrigation ditches and reservoirs were common practices; two previous articipants talked about hunting pheasants and wild boars.
+Previous interviews also discussed burials and noted the existence of a historic cemetery surrounded by the project area, and another cemetery nearby.
+Previous and current interviewees stressed how natural resources were shared with one another, and utilized in cultural practices.